On Election Day 2020, the city’s voters made it official: Caesars Casino Resort Danville is coming to Danville.

 This resort has the potential to revitalize and reinvigorate the City of Danville, its economy, as well as the stability and progress of the community.

 The City Council stated that the average salary from these jobs would range from $35,000 to $47,000 annually.

 The city stands to benefit from $20 million in annual revenue from gaming taxes and various gaming-related revenue.

 Furthermore, an additional $4 million would be generated by annual taxes from commodities such as:

 The leaders of the City of Danville have stated that they will use the annual revenues from the resort for a number of crucial investments that will encourage further growth and opportunities in the community.

-With the safe assumption that the Virginia Lottery will approve its casino operator license, Caesars Virginia is expected to break ground in the fall of 2021, and the resort is expected to open to the public in the second half of 2023.
+With the safe assumption that the Virginia Lottery will approve its casino operator license, Caesars Virginia is expected to break ground in early 2022, and the resort is expected to open to the public in the second half of 2023.

 Visitors of Caesars Virginia in Danville will likely see games similar to those found at other Caesars properties.
 The most popular of those games include slot machines, various types of table games, and poker.